 Vestry

-Paul grew up in Vidalia at the Church of the Annunciation.
+Paul Threlkeld and his wife, Ansley, are both cradle Episcopalians.
+Paul grew up in Vidalia at the Church of the Annunciation, and Ansley grew up in Augusta at Church of the Good Shepherd.
 Paul earned both his bachelor’s and law degree from the University of Georgia.
-He and his wife, Ansley, met while in law school in Athens.
-Paul has practiced law for 21 years and is a partner with the Savannah firm Oliver Maner LLP where his practice focuses on representing people, business, local and state governments in all types of disputes.
-He is also the outside general counsel to the Georgia Ports Authority.
+He and Ansley met while in law school in Athens.
+Paul has practiced law for almost 25 years and is a partner with the Savannah firm Oliver Maner LLP where his practice focuses on representing people, business, and governmental entities at trial and in all types of disputes.
+He is the outside general counsel to the Georgia Ports Authority and the Savannah-Georgia Convention Center Authority.
 Paul also teaches a seminar class at the University of Georgia School of Law on representing state authorities.
-Paul and Ansley have three children: Hughes, a sophomore and golf team member at the University of North Georgia; Ella Bankes, a senior at St. Vincent’s Academy; and Hamp, a freshman at Benedictine.
-Paul serves as a lay reader and tour guide at Christ Church.
+Paul and Ansley have three children: Hughes, a business graduate of the University of North Georgia where he was a four-year letterman on the golf team and who is now professional golfer residing on St. Simons Island; Ella Bankes, a junior at the University of Georgia; and Hamp, a senior at Benedictine Military School who will attend the University of Georgia in the Fall.
+Paul and Ansley covered the waterfront, and appeased all family far and wide, when it came to baptizing their children.
+Hughes was baptized at Good Shepherd, Ella Bankes was baptized here at Christ Church, and Hamp was baptized at Annunciation.

 Lindsey A. Eberle, Clerk of the Vestry